bmatheny/memkeys/README.md

 ## Do on Monday

- 1. Thread for main report interface
+ 1. Thread for main report interface - Done
- 2. Implement text (CSV) report as variation on printStats logic
+ 2. Implement text (CSV) report as variation on printStats logic - Done
- 3. Implement very simple file based logging so we don't mess up the curses UI
+ 3. Implement very simple file based logging so we don't mess up the curses UI - Done
-   * CLI specified -l /path/to/file
+   * CLI specified -l /path/to/file - Done
-   * If so, update the Logger::log method
+   * If so, update the Logger::log method - Done
  4. Start on curses UI

 This keeps packet captures fast since the mqueue implementation allows fast